IS-Senior-Project-Team/KnowledgeBase/README.md

 # KnowledgeBase
-This repository empowers the Discord bot with knowledge to enhance its question-answering capabilities.
+This repository empowers the IS Senior Project (discord) bot with knowledge to enhance its question-answering capabilities.
 By enriching the bot's database, it can provide more accurate and helpful responses.

 ## Using Slash Commands
 Interact with the bot using slash commands in Discord.
 Simply type `/` followed by the command to prompt the bot.
 For example, to ask a question, type: